A Statistical Primer on Classical Period-Finding Techniques in Astronomy: Non-Phase-Based Methods

-for frequency $f \in \Real$.
+The phase-based methods discussed in Section \ref{sec:pb_methods} are designed to work for time domain values of periodic functions, i.e. observations of the form (\ref{eq:periodx}).
+Alternatively, the \textit{LS power} examines the data for a periodic component in the frequency domain using the Fourier transform, i.e. observations of the form (\ref{eq:freq_domain}).
 The square of the Fourier transform is referred to as the {\em power spectral density} and is a measure of how much each frequency characterizes a periodic function \citep{Priestley1981, VanderPlas2018}.
-The Lomb-Scargle periodogram aims to estimate the power spectral density, particularly for the case of exoplanet data with unevenly sampled observations in time (i.e., when classical time series methods do not apply).
-The Lomb-Scargle periodogram for trial frequency $f$ is
+Knowing the power spectral density of a function is equivalent to knowing the periodic function since any periodic function can be reconstructed as a sum of sines and cosines with the frequencies from its power spectral density \citep{Priestley1981}.
+The LS power aims to estimate the power spectral density when the data are unevenly sampled in time (i.e. when classical time series methods do not apply).
+Specifically, the LS power for trial frequency $f$ is